 I happen to be in the ‘love category,’ and this dish here is a testament to that.

-There is no seasoning or marinade added to the tofu; instead, it absorbs all the flavor from the soy dipping sauce.
+There is no seasoning or marinade added to this pan fried tofu; instead, it absorbs all the flavor from the soy dipping sauce.

 You can pair it with other vegetables or noodles if you like — but for me, I only need steamed white rice with it, and I’m good to go. 🙂

-IF YOU WANT MORE IDEAS FOR A WEEKNIGHT DINNER, THEN YOU WILL LIKE THESE POSTS!
+IF YOU WANT MORE ASIAN-INSPIRED DISHES, THEN YOU WILL LIKE THESE POSTS!

 - Tofu – make sure you have extra-firm tofu, rinsed, and pressed beforehand.